federicomariamassari/udacity-sfend/projects/p1/p1-preliminary-configs.md

 1. Compile and install `metslib` from source
 2. Create symlinks to `vtk` and `pvtk`
-3. Disable GPU acceleration
+3. Disable GPU acceleration from UTM's VM properties

 ## Configurations

 ### Compile and Install `metslib` from Source

-Optimization toolkit [`metslib`](https://github.com/coin-or/metslib) is referenced by PCL's `CMakeLists.txt` but not available by default on Ubuntu 20.04 [1].
-As far as I understand, this is more of a nice-to-have.
+Optimization toolkit [`metslib`](https://github.com/coin-or/metslib) is referenced by PCL's `CMakeLists.txt` but not available by default on Ubuntu 20.04.
+As far as I understand, this is more of a nice-to-have [1].

 ```bash
 cd /home/$whoami/workspace/udacity-sfend/